microsoft/Windows-DevRel/Tutorials/winui-local-ai/6-phi-silica.md

 # Windows Copilot Runtime

-Windows Copilot Runtime provides AI-powered features and APIs on Copilot+ PCs.
-These features are in active development and run locally in the background at all times.
+Windows Copilot Runtime provides a variety of AI-powered features available via APIs, allowing you to utilize AI capabilities without the need to find, run, or optimize your own Machine Learning (ML) model.
+The models that power Windows Copilot Runtime on Copilot+ PCs run locally and continuously in the background.

 ![Diagram of Native Windows Models ](assets/windows-AI-Foundry​.png)